 The punishment for one convicted of assault is a maximum $1,000 fine and six months in county jail.
 When assault is committed against a parking lot attendant, there is a maximum $2,000 fine (Penal Code § 241(b)).
 When committed against a peace officer, firefighter, EMT, paramedic, lifeguard, process server, code enforcement officer or animal control officer and the defendant knows of the victim’s status, there is a maximum $2,000 fine and one year in county jail as punishment (Penal Code § 241(c)).
 With each form of assault, punishment usually includes a requirement that the defendant enrolls in and complete an approved batterer’s program and community service of some duration.

 In contrast, it merits mention that Assault with a Deadly Weapon (“ADW”) is a different charge.
-ADW is a felony and charged under Penal Code § 245, It involves use of a deadly weapon, most commonly a car, or other instrument capable of causing great bodily injury.
+ADW is a felony or a misdemeanor (it is a wobbler) and charged under Penal Code § 245, It involves use of a deadly weapon, most commonly a car, or other instrument capable of causing great bodily injury.
 The use of a gun, however, is not charged separately.
-ADW carries with it a minimum two year prison sentence and a maximum sentence of four years, before any enhancements are added.
+ADW carries with it a minimum two year prison sentence (when charged as a felony) and a maximum sentence of four years, before any enhancements are added.

 When an assault results in physical force being exerted upon another person, a battery results (Penal Code § 242).
 In other words, with battery, there is an injury.
 Assault is just conduct that probably and directly could have caused an injury.